Are Potatoes Healthy? Here’s What Registered Dietitians Say

 When it comes to preparing potatoes in a nutritious way, you have so many options.
 You can roast or bake them (into “fries,” if you like), or steam them in the microwave.
 “My favorite way to enjoy potatoes is cut into one-inch cubes tossed with sea salt, cumin, and a drizzle of olive oil roasted in the oven at 425 degrees F for 40 minutes,” says Siegel.
 “I make extra and enjoy them cooled in salads, too.”

 When it comes to baked potatoes, they’re not just a side dish—they can be a full meal.
-Stuff them with veggies, beans, and cheese, for instance.
+Stuff them with veggies, beans and a sprinkle of cheese, for instance.

 - Potatoes USA: "Fun Facts About Potatoes: Potato Facts: Origins of the Potato"